These Women Are Less Likely To Seek Infertility Treatment, Study Finds

 And, of course, fertility is a complicated matter—that involves seeing a health care professional, as well as perhaps making lifestyle choices.
 Things like maintaining a healthy diet, limiting toxin exposure in your home or foods, and finding ways to manage stress and anxiety may help support fertility.

-Infertility is frustrating as it may take a combination of efforts to see results.
+Fertility challenges are frustrating as they may take a combination of efforts to see results.
 This study highlights the importance of creating greater access to education and treatment options for infertility as well as more affordable care for all women.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.